About the Authors

 Thomas C. Hayes

-Thomas C. Hayes is a principal with Finsbury, a global consulting firm in strategic communications, and a former award-winning New York Times economic correspondent.
-An Accident of Geography is his fourth book, collaborating on each as writer with authors in investing, management, technology, and philanthropy.
+Thomas C. Hayes is a managing director with Finsbury, a global consulting firm in strategic communications, and a former award-winning New York Times economic correspondent.
+An Accident of Geography is his fourth book, each a collaboration with authors in investing, management, technology, or philanthropy.

 “I have been lucky in my life in terms of having a wonderful family and in terms of being financially successful.
 But I have never forgotten – because I have spent the better part of 40 years travelling the world – that most people don’t live anywhere near as well as we live.
 We have an obligation not only to help them because it’s the right thing to do, but because grinding poverty and the lack of education are destabilizing factors than can eventually hurt us all.”